 How to sync your music, movies, and apps on Apple TV

-When you sign into iTunes and the App Store on Apple TV, all of your purchased movies, TV shows, music, and apps are automatically displayed for you to install, download, or stream.
-Your content will be listed under the Purchased section of each app, so you can easily find and access it.
+When you sign into iTunes and the App Store on Apple TV, all of your purchased movies, TV shows, music, and podcasts are automatically displayed for you to install, download, or stream.
+Your content will be listed under the Library or Purchased section of each app, so you can easily find and access it.
 If you subscribe to Apple Music, you can take advantage of unlimited streaming audio on Apple TV too by logging into the Music app.

 When it comes to apps, it's similarly straightforward to find previously downloaded apps and games and install them on your new Apple TV.
 However, you will likely need to log into each individual app again with your account credentials and if you've been playing a game that doesn't support cloud syncing, you might lose all of your progress.